Updated post: 16/06/19 | June 2019

 Why is important to meet people while travelling alone?
-Well, solo travel alone is liberating and has the power to transform your life.
+After all, we know that solo travel alone is liberating and has the power to transform your life.
 But after a while you can get a little tired of your own company, are fed up of eating alone and long to have someone to share experiences with.
 Loneliness can then rear its ugly head.

 Meeting other people, be they fellow travellers or locals, means that you do not have to be alone all the time.
 But it goes deeper than that.
 The connections you make when travelling have the potential to change the way you view the world and lasting friendships can arise from these chance encounters.

 Paradoxically, solo travel is one of the easiest ways to make friends.
 But how do you make friends as a solo traveller?
-Here I share my 21 top tips which will help you along the way.
+To help you along the way, I share my 21 top tips to meet people while travelling alone.

 HOW TO APPROACH PEOPLE AS A SOLO TRAVELLER